Chakan: The Forever Man: Plot

 The game follows the tale of Chakan, a warrior who is so confident in his swordsmanship that he declares even Death cannot best him in battle.
 Death appears and challenges Chakan: if Chakan can defeat him, he will be granted eternal life.
 However, if Death wins, he will become Death's eternal servant.
 The battle rages on for several days until Chakan emerges as the victor.
 Death grants him his reward, but additionally condemns him to wander all of existence until all supernatural evil is destroyed.

 After he has slain the supernatural evils of Earth, Chakan is shown stabbing himself with his sword in anticipation of his promised death.
 Death replies that every star in the universe contains a planet filled with supernatural evil, so Chakan's curse remains unlifted.
 The player is given a single attempt to defeat one such cosmic supernatural evil as a final boss in the game; if unsuccessful, Chakan states that "rest will come another day".
 If Chakan defeats the boss, an hourglass background used in the plot exposition screens appears without any text, and after fifteen minutes a single line of text appears saying "Not the end".

 Reception

-The game is well known for its unusually high difficulty level, but still retains a dedicated, if small, cult following.
+The game is known for its unusually high difficulty level for its time of release, but it, like many early 90s games, still retains a dedicated cult following.

 Sega Pro magazine gave the game an overall score of 76/100, praising the game's graphics as "well animated sprites [and] the backgrounds are detailed and atmospheric" and the game music as "deep, booming and atmospheric", concluding, "This could've been a classic game based on a novel scenario, but it's let down by the complete lack of action."

 Mega Action gave the game an overall score of 88%, describing the game as an "excellent mix of cutesy and platform ingredients".